DTABH/VFD_Watch/README.md

       Button Left (BTN0)    >= 3 seconds  Start accesspoint of  Wifimanager with existing configuration
                             >= 6 seconds  Delete configuration and Start accesspoint of  Wifimanager.
 (Reset)

-      Button Middle (BTN1)  >= 3 seconds  set RTC_only and opens manual input menu for "minutes, hours" and if showdate is activated  for "day of month, month, year"
+      Button Middle (BTN1)  >= 3 seconds  set RTC_only and opens manual input menu for "minutes, hours" (both dots on) and if showdate is activated  for "day of month, month" (only lower dot is on) and "year" (no dots)
-                            >= 6 seconds  unset RTC_only set manual/RTC time to begin of unixtime and restart th ESP which then opens the accesspoint of wifimanager (Reset)
+                            >= 6 seconds  unset RTC_only set manual/RTC time to begin of unixtime and restart the ESP which then opens the accesspoint of wifimanager (Reset)

       Button Right (BTN2)   >= 2 seconds Toggle showdate.